OsamahAnsari/ProjectTalos/_posts/2020-12-17-reflection.md

 title: Week 13 - Design Expo, EECS 494 + EMU Showcase, and Reflection
 ---

+With this final devlog, I go over the Design

 ## The Design Expo

 The College of Engineering Design Expo was on Thursday, December 3rd.
 Over the four hour period of the event, a total of two people showed up to my presentation.
 This was very disheartening, to say the least, however the two people who did come showed a fair bit of interest in my research.
 I suspect the reason for the low attendence was due to the College of Engineering not announcing or advertising the event in any capacity.
 However, it is what it is.